Research Scholar Program

 - related links

 The Research Scholar Program provides first-year medical students the opportunity to participate in the continuum of research — from idea creation to data collection, to a scientific publication, or a presentation at an international conference.
 It is a consecutive, 20-month longitudinal research project.
 Please note that the Research Scholar Program is not open to MD/PhD students.
-If you are an MD/PhD and would like informaiton on what research programs are open to you please contact Kendra Hawke.
+If you are an MD/PhD and would like information on what research programs are open to you please contact Kendra Hawke.

 The Research Scholar Program consists of a mentored research project, which is supervised by at least one full-time faculty member at the University of Toronto (U of T).
 The candidate supervisor must also be appointed to a graduate unit at the University of Toronto (e.g. Immunology, Laboratory Medicine and Pathobiology, Institute of Medical Science, etc.) and have a proven record of commitment as a student mentor.